BTS Part 3 — The Empire That Never Sleeps: Domination

 The main performer of the ceremony: Jungkook of BTS.

-For ARMY watching around the world, it was the clearest possible signal: BTS had moved from the music industry to the global cultural stage.
-A member was performing for the entire planet at the world’s most-watched sporting event.
+For ARMY watching around the world, it was a clear signal: BTS had moved from the music industry to the global sporting stage, with the World Cup opening ceremony reaching a massive global broadcast audience.

 | Event | FIFA World Cup Qatar 2022 Opening Ceremony |